Fortunato-Herald/Fortunato-Herald/README.md

 # Hi, I'm Herald Fortunato👋

-🎓 Student of Market Intelligence and Data Analysis and Artificial Intelligence and Digital Automation..
+🎓 Student of Market Intelligence and Data Analysis and Artificial Intelligence and Digital Automation.
 📍 Unyleya University - Brazil.
 💡 Passionate about **Artificial Intelligence**, **Neural Networks**, **Python** and **Linux**.